Franco Pizzichillo

-Franco Nicolás Pizzichillo Fernández (born 3 January 1996) is a Uruguayan professional footballer who plays as a right-back for Montevideo City Torque.
+Franco Nicolás Pizzichillo Fernández (born 3 January 1996) is a Uruguayan professional footballer who plays as a right-back or midfielder for Montevideo City Torque.

 Club career

 Pizzichillo is a youth academy product of Defensor Sporting.
 He joined Villa Teresa on loan during 2017 Segunda División season and made his senior debut on 2 September 2017 in a 5–1 win against Central Español.
 He scored his first goal on 10 September 2017 in a 3–2 loss against Tacuarembó.

 International career

-Pizzichillo is a former Uruguay youth international.
-He was part of Uruguay squad at 2013 South American U-17 Championship, 2013 FIFA U-17 World Cup and 2015 South American U-20 Championship.
+As a youth international, Pizzichillo was part of Uruguay's squads at the 2013 South American U-17 Championship, 2013 FIFA U-17 World Cup and the 2015 South American U-20 Championship.

-On 5 March 2021, Pizzichillo was named in Uruguay senior team's 35-man preliminary squad for 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
+On 5 March 2021, Pizzichillo was named in Uruguay senior team's 35-man preliminary squad for the 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
 However, CONMEBOL suspended those matches next day amid concern over the COVID-19 pandemic.

+In May 2024, Pizzichillo was named in the first ever Uruguay A' national team squad.
+He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.